-Um, well, I learned how to do the video videotaping so that I can do lectures if I need to.
-But I never really used that because I decided not to do lectures in the classroom.
-In the zoom meetings, as I mentioned, I decided that I would put a lot of pressure on the students to and and one of the reasons I could do this is because it was a relatively small class 15 students, so that the students were expected to come in having read the assignment, and then the class time would be, would be direct conversation with the students, which included in and involves calling on students and calling on all the students throughout throughout the, throughout the class time.
+Um, well, I learned how to do the video- videotaping so that I can do lectures if I need to.
+But I never really used that because I decided not to do lectures in the classroom, in the Zoom meetings.
+As I mentioned, I decided that I would put a lot of pressure on the students to- and- and one of the reasons I could do this is because it was a relatively small class, 15 students, so that the students were expected to come in having read the assignment, and then the class time would be- would be direct conversation with the students, which included in and involves calling on students, and calling on all the students throughout- throughout the-throughout the class time.
 And so if it's a bigger class, you know, if you got 25 students or something that's a lot harder to do.
-And maybe, maybe you need to lecture.
-But with the smaller classes, you can, you can have the conversation with the students.
-And if they're not getting something, then you can sort of go into a mini lecture, if you will, or a series of mini lectures during the during the course class time, to clarify to go deeper, to do things at student to get into areas that the students asked about or didn't quite understand very well.
+And maybe- maybe you need to lecture.
+But with the smaller classes, you can-you can have the conversation with the students.
+And if they're not getting something, then you can sort of go into a mini lecture, if you will, or a series of mini lectures during the during the course class time, to clarify to go deeper, to do things that students- to get into areas that the students asked about or didn't quite understand very well.
 So I found that interactive approach a lot more satisfying.
 I think for students, I think the students liked it more.
-And, and for me, it allowed, it allowed me to be more flexible.
-And to be able to think in real time about which which direction I wanted to take the material.
-If I have a lecture already pre pre recorded, then it's it's not as dynamic, right?
-So so I didn't really use that video, I don't know, if I will, in the future depends on maybe the size of the classes.
-In the past I have already used in the past. with Canvas, I've used lots of films.
-I didn't haven't used I didn't use films this year, because so far because I find that the canopy, the canopy site, which we use for films has been cut so badly so badly that we hardly get any films anymore.
-So that the films that I'll use, I use I can't really access them anymore because the university is cutting back because of the financial crisis.
-So the financial so each film that you watch on canopy University has to pay for each time that it's, it's, it's viewed.
-And so and, and I would have many, you know, mics now on my classes, but many of my classes I use a lot of films.
-And so then what, what happens is, Oh, I can't afford them anymore.
-Then they are cutting back.
-So this semester rather than fighting to see where I could find these films.
-I just decided not to use them and Until I can figure out how to get to them.
-The stuff that Dr. wick does is all beyond me right now.
-It's all way beyond what I I know about or can do.
-So I'm hoping to learn more and more from her as I am already on in the public history program, learning how to use omeka, for example.
-And, and so I'm more intrigued by the technology than it was before thinks that it's always best to have a random order.
-The History Department has worked together very well on all of this.
-So I think we've been lucky.
+And, and for me, it allowed it allowed me to be more flexible.
+And to be able to think in real time about which- which direction I wanted to take the material.
+If I have a lecture already pre prerecorded, then it's- it's not as dynamic, right?
+So- so I didn't really use that video, I don't know, if I will, in the future, depends on maybe the size of the classes.
+In the past I have already used in the past with Canvas, I've used lots of films.
+I didn'- I haven't used- I didn't use films this year, because so far because I find that the canopy, the canopy site, which we use for films has been cut so badly- so badly that we hardly get any films anymore.
+So that the films that I'll use- I use, I can't really access them anymore because the university is cutting back because of the financial crisis.
+So the financial- so each film that you watch on canopy, university has to pay for each time that it's- it's- it's viewed.
+And so and- and I would have many, you know, now not all my classes, but many of my classes I use a lot of films.
+And so then what- what happens is since I can't afford them anymore, then they are cutting them back.
+So this semester rather than fighting to see where I could find these films, I just decided not to use them and until I can figure out how to get to them.
+The stuff that Dr. Wieck does is all beyond me right now.
+It's all way beyond what I- I know about or can do.
+So I'm hoping to learn more and more from her as I am already on- in the public history program, learning how to use Omeka, for example.
+And- and so I'm more intrigued by the technology than I was before.